-1.3 Preparation of the accounts on a going concern basis
+3.2 Preparation of the accounts on a going concern basis

 The directors consider that there are no material uncertainties about the company's ability to continue as a going concern for at least twelve months from the date of approving the accounts.
 The directors have considered the investment performance during the year and the level of current commitments.
 The most significant areas of uncertainty that affect the future carrying value of assets held by the company are the level of investment return and the performance of investment markets.
-As a result of the Covid-19 pandemic, the overall value of investments, which fell in the previous financial year, recovered during the current year.
-Investment income may continue to be affected next year, but the directors consider the company has sufficient resources to continue to support charities from its full reserves.

-The directors do not believe the company will be affected by the continuing Covid-19 pandemic and the accounts have been prepared on a going concern basis.
+Investment income and the overall value of investments continue to be affected by market volatility, including the effects of the war in Ukraine.
+The directors consider the company has sufficient resources to continue to support charities from its full reserves.
+The directors do not believe the company will be affected by the continuing war in Ukraine and the accounts have been prepared on a going concern basis.

-1.4 Funds structure
+3.3 Funds structure